-Try This: See data from the arduino on your PC in real time with Serial.print(analogRead(0)); to see your pot value in the serial console a servo is a PWM, digitally driven motor that you can control the angular position of.
+Try This: See data from the arduino on your PC in real time with Serial.print(analogRead(0)); to see your pot value in the serial console

 - LED is not lighting: Check the polarity or try new LED (another "smokey" may have used it ;) - Pot does nothing: Make sure you have the pot's pins hooked up to GND and +5v correctly or that you're reading the correct analog input.
 If problems, then Serial.println() the value of the pot to verify it's working as expected.